kgryte/backbone-and-d3/README.md

 Multiple layers comprise a chart.

-* ChartBase: the layer which creates the base canvas and defines chart dimensions
+* Chart Base: the layer which creates the base canvas and defines chart dimensions
+	* this layer exists as 'ChartBase'
-* ChartArea: the layer which creates axes (lines, ticks, labels) and specifies the x and y scales
+* Chart Area: the layer which creates axes (lines, ticks, labels) and specifies the x and y scales
+	* this layer exists as 'ChartArea'
-* LineChart: the layer which actually plots the data
+* Line Chart: the layer which actually plots the data
+	* this layer exists as 'DataLayer'
+* Listeners: a meta-layer which coordinates model updates and corresponding view changes
+	* this layer exists as 'ListenerLayer'
-* InteractiveLineChart: the layer which enables user interaction, e.g., providing additional context upon hover
+* Interaction: the layer which enables user interaction, e.g., providing additional context upon hover
+	* this layer exists as 'InteractionLayer'
-* AnimatedLineChart: the layer which introduces transition animations for various lifecycle events
+* Animation: the layer which introduces transition animations for various lifecycle events
+	* this layer exists as 'AnimationLayer'

 ---